 The relationship between the high load speed and bounce rate is a subject that requires no introduction.
 You already know that if you have a site that takes forever to load, the users landing on the page will bounce off without interaction.

-Recent research done by Google has found that a site that loads within 1-3 seconds have a possible 32% increase in bounce rate.
+Recent research done by Google has found that a site that loads within 1-3 seconds has a possible 32% increase in bounce rate.
 Moreover, a site that loads in 1-5 seconds will possibly have a 90% increase in the bounce rate.

-On a business perspective, the load speed of your website has a direct impact on the ROI and the success of your business.
+From a business perspective, the load speed of your website has a direct impact on the ROI and the success of your business.

-Imagine yourselves as the owner of a product-based website that takes 6 seconds to load.
+Imagine yourself as the owner of a product-based website that takes 6 seconds to load.
 If 90% of your visitors bounce off the site due to lack of speed, it can decrease the number of sales and page views, thereby affecting the overall success of your business.
 Investing time and money to optimize your website for speed will pay off, says Google.

 Google recently gave an example during Google I/O about how Pinterest and Tinder increased their ROI by improving the Page Load Speed.
 It has to be noted that Pinterest and Tinder are official partners of Google.